What are the Differences between DIN vs. Yoke (A-Clamp) Regulators?

 What is a Yoke Valve?

 Yoke tank valves are the typical regulator attachments that use a clamp to attach the yoke regulator to the o2 tank.
 The clamps have the shape of an ‘A’ and therefore yoke valves are also sometimes called A-Clamp valves.
 They use a yoke valve attachment and fit the standard aluminum tanks that are seen on boats and in dive shops everywhere.

 Yoke valves have the o-ring inside of the valve of the tank.
 So, the seal between the first stage regulator and the oxygen tank is made at the tank end.

 What is a DIN Valve?

 DIN is an acronym for Deutsche Industrie Norm and features a threaded first stage regulator that will screw into the tank valve.
 There is no O-ring on a DIN tank valve.
 The O-ring is located on the DIN regulator.

 This makes it the diver’s responsibility to ensure that the O-ring is up to safety standards before attaching the DIN regulator to the tank.
 Also, DIN tanks have a higher Bar rating than yoke tanks and can typically handle 300 bars.

 What Do Bars Measure and Why are They Important?

 Bars are another way of measuring PSI.
 1 Bar = 14.5038 PSI.
 PSI is pounds per square inch.
-The difference between a 200 bar yolk tank which houses 2900 psi and a 300 bar tank which holds 4351 psi.
+The difference between a 200 bar yolk tank which houses 2900 psi and a 300 bar tank that holds 4351 psi.
 That is a huge difference in the amount of air you are taking down with you.

 This is one of the reasons that people are switching to the DIN valved tanks is that they are capable of holding much more oxygen.
 Every diver knows that more air equals more time at depth.
 Also, the higher bar rating means that the tank is less likely to blow out if it is overfilled.